billy-reilly/trend-tracker/README.md

 ```
 {
-  "cat1": 12345,
+  "cat1": 102,
-  "cat2": 1234,
+  "cat2": 99,
-  "cat3": 123,
+  "cat3": 95,
-  "cat4": 12,
+  "cat4": 81,
   "boring_sunset": 1
 }
 ```

-You can specify the number of top items items that you'd like to return, and the period over which you'd like to aggregate the results (eg over the last hour or over the last week) - see `configs` in lambda functions
+You can specify the the size of this list (eg top 10 or top 100), and the period over which you'd like to aggregate the results (eg over the last hour) - see `configs` in lambda functions

-It also supports multiple lists so you could track the most commented images as well as the the most liked images
+It also supports multiple lists so on our imaginary image sharing platform we could track the images with the most comments as well as the the most likes

 ## Service design